miketwo/Moose/README.md

 Notes
 -----

-Installing pygame in virtualenv is a pain, I need to switch to Virtualbox or Docker.
+Docker is cool for isolation, but hard to connect to video and sound.